Upstream#

 (max_fails) should happen to consider the server unavailable.

-The server then becomes unavailable for the same amount of time
+The server then remains unavailable for the same amount of time

 before it is retried.server